-When we receive your form, we will keep it until we have a vacancy.
-At that point, we will invite you for an interview, which will be with someone from CHISEL and at least one person from the house with the vacancy.
+If you are already on our waiting list, we will keep your form and do periodic checks to see if you are still seeking housing.
+When we have a vacancy, we will invite the most suitable applicants for an interview, which will be with someone from CHISEL and at least one person from the house with the vacancy.
 Vacancies are infrequent, so it may be some time before you hear from us.
 If you move in the meantime, please keep us updated with contact details.

 If you need housing urgently, you should contact your local authority housing advice centre, or an independent housing advice centre, which may be able to find you something quicker.